 Within a given time series, an interpolated value is calculated from two real reported values on either side of it.
 Sometimes interpolation is not possible–for example, when a new value has not been reported yet in a live-view chart.
 In this case, Wavefront finds the last known reported value in the series, and assigns it to any subsequent moment in time for which a real reported data value is present in some other time series.
 We use the last known reported value only if interpolation can’t occur and if the last known reported value has been reported within the last 15% of the query time in the chart window.

-The following example shows the variance for request latency for all servers in the sample set.
+variance function shows the variance for request latency for the 2 sources in the sample set.